Overview

 Madrid guided sightseeing tour

 Experience Spain’s capital with a licensed guide.
 Visit the Royal Palace, Europe’s largest, to see lavish halls and frescoes.
-Stroll Calle Mayor and lively Gran Vía with its theaters, shops, and cafés.
+Stroll lively Gran Vía with its theaters, shops, and cafés.
 Admire the Cibeles Fountain depicting the earth goddess Cybele.
 See the Neoclassical Puerta de Alcalá in Plaza de la Independencia, a ceremonial gateway to the city.
 Conclude at Columbus Square, a hub of monuments and museums.

-Prado guided visit with Whisper headsets
+Prado Museum guided visit

 Parque del Retiro visit